Moving bees interstate

 - not be from an area subject to restrictions on movements imposed by other jurisdictions.

-To apply to introduce bees, bee products or used beekeeping fittings into Victoria the following form, known as a 'health certificate' must be completed:
+To apply to introduce bees, bee products or used beekeeping fittings into Victoria the following application forms, known as a health certificate must be completed:

 A Multiple Shipment Health Certificate is now available for queen bee producers who are seeking to introduce multiple queens to Victoria.